-As U.S. citizens, you can make tax-free gifts of any amount to your spouse rather than paying gift taxes in the event one of you is supporting the other financially.
+As U.S. citizens, you and your spouse can make tax-free gifts of any amount to one another, rather than paying gift taxes in the event one of you is supporting the other financially.

 RETIREMENT SAVINGS:

 You can contribute to a spousal IRA.
 If one of you is not working, the working spouse can generally contribute to the non-working spouse's IRA.